 Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 Ride-to-work schemes are a new, practical way to save money when buying a brand new bike in New Zealand.
-These schemes are pre-tax salary sacrifice programs that allow employees to lease (then own) bikes for commuting while saving significantly on the price.
-At Cycleways, we offer this through two schemes, WorkRide and NorthRide, that your employer would need to be signed up with.
+These schemes are IRD approved, pre-tax salary sacrifice programs that allow employees to lease (then own) bikes for commuting while saving significantly on the price.
+At Cycleways, we offer this through two schemes, WorkRide and NorthRide.
+Your employer needs to be registered with one of these providers to take part.
 This article is for both employers and employees and will walk you through the benefits and how they work.

 Cycleways is an approved provider of WorkRide and NorthRide.
 They work slightly different, but the process is similar.

-- First, the employer needs to be signed up with WorkRide or NorthRide.
+- First, the employer needs to sign up with WorkRide or NorthRide.

 - The employee requests approval from their employer and gets a unique ID.

-- The employee contacts us and we help them find their new bike and submits the order to WorkRide or NorthRide.
+- The employee contacts us and we help them find their new bike and submit the order to WorkRide or NorthRide.

 - The employer reviews and approves the order.